holochain-gym/holochain-gym.github.io/docs/developers/basic/headers.md

 ## Exercise

 Ok, it is time to start stretching.
 We raise the bar a little more this time.
 You start with an empty `lib.rs` file in your zome.
 It is up to you to add the `add_label`, `get_label` and `update_label`.
-Look at the tests or in previous exercises if you get lost.
+Look at the tests or in previous exercises.
+And if you really get lost, you can always take a look at the solution branch in git.

-It is up to you to add struct Book with two fields, title and content, to define your entry, add all the attributes and to register your entry definition.
+It is up to you to add KitchenJar struct with one field: label and to implement all the methods.
 Again, look [here](https://github.com/holochain/holochain/blob/develop/crates/hdk/src/prelude.rs) to see what functions might help you accomplish your goals.

 ## Deleting entries